splitgraph/sgr/examples/bloom-filter/README.md

 have county names spanning from A to Z).

 Splitgraph allows the user to add an extra [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) index on such columns.
-Bloom filters can use a small amount of space to make a judgement of whether a set definitely doesn't or might have a certain value.
+Bloom filters can use a small amount of space to make a judgement on whether a set definitely doesn't or might have a certain value.
 This is perfect for this use case: with about 1KB of overhead in the bloom filter signature we can determine whether a fragment contains a certain county name with a 1% false positive rate.